-The struggle universities often discover, however, is finding the usage statistics about the VM’s.
-When students access the university’s resources off campus, it becomes difficult to find out how much of the resources are actually being used.
+The struggle universities often discover, however, is finding usage data on the VM’s.
+When students access the university’s resources off campus, it becomes difficult to track how much of the resources are actually being used.

 LabStats can help track usage on VM’s, however, some precautions are necessary to prevent the ballooning of license counts.
-If not set up properly, BYOD connections can cause LabStats to create hundreds of one-time-use stations.
-This clutters the station manager and often locks out customers because of exceeded license counts.
+If not set up properly, BYOD connections can cause LabStats to create hundreds of one-time-use stations, especially in environments where VMs are non-persistent.
+This clutters the station manager and often locks out users because the number of total available licenses has been exceeded.

-There are two main options for LabStats customers wanting to track their VM stats:
+There are two main options for LabStats users who are wanting to track their VM stats:

 - Tracking Zero/Thin client (University Owned) connections separately from BYOD connections.

 Note: LabStats supports both VMware View and Citrix VDI environments.
-LabStats also supports tracking physical thin clients and can report on them as if they were a normal desktop.
-Thin clients can also be added to LabMaps.
-LabStats also supports tracking virtual desktops.
+LabStats also supports tracking physical thin/zero clients and can report on them as if they were a normal desktop as well as display them in LabMaps.
+For more information, consult this support document.

 Option 1: Tracking Zero/Thin client connections separately from BYOD connections.